ernestwidjaja/GitHubUserApp/README.md

 # GitHub User Application
-This application is a submission for Dicoding fundamental android.
+This application is a submission for Dicoding Andrroid Fundamental.
+Using github API

 ## Features
 1. Show User